-Use of City Property or Street/Object in Right of Way/Encroachment
+Use of City Property or Right of Way/Encroachment Permits

 Banner/Seasonal Decoration Permit

-A banner permit is required for attaching banners to poles in the right of way (Minneapolis Code of Ordinances Title 17 Chapter 449).
+A Banner Permit is required for attaching banners to poles in the right of way (Minneapolis Code of Ordinances Title 17 Chapter 449).
 Banners can be used to identify a historical location place of interest, or an event of public interest taking place within or benefiting the city.
 They may also be used to promote arts and cultural activities including events, festivals, tourism or civic programs, as well as major sporting events.
 Banners cannot advertise specific businesses, products, or services.
 They also cannot advertise or promote political candidates, parties, issues, or messages.
-Contact the Public Works Right of Way office at (612) 673-2403

 Bus Bench Permit

-If you are interested in having a bus bench placed at a bus stop, please contact your Ward Council Member.
+Bus Bench Permits are required to place a bench at a bus stop.
 This permit is obtained by a private contractor.
-This permit requires review by Sidewalk Inspections, and is signed off by the Council Member of the ward.
-The City Council grants final approval of this permit.
+This permit must be reviewed by Sidewalk Inspections and approved by the council member of the ward.
+City Council grants final approval of this permit.